 - Have an annual income of between £200,000 and £10 million (but preference is given to charities with an income of £5 million or below).
 Newly established charities (usually founded within the last eighteen months) and preservation charities are exempt from the minimum income rule.

-- Operate at city or county level in England, Scotland, or Wales excluding Greater London (charities only operating in one ward or district of a city should check their eligibility before applying)
+- Operate at a national or at least county or regional level in England, Scotland, or Wales excluding Greater London.

 - Be working to produce significant impact in one of our priority areas: Youth Opportunities, General Welfare, Conservation, Preservation, Africa, and Peace and Humanitarian Support.